geyerbri/jekyll-tutorial/README.md

 By pointing this layout to the "default" layout, Jekyll will implement the GitHub Pages theme's "default" layout site-wide.
 Additionally, much of the previous code is unnecesary, so I have removed it.
 I have also commented out the stylesheet, because its current code would override the styling done by the theme.

 ### css/style.css revisited
-If you would like to continue using the stylesheet to style each page's `<nav>` and `<footer>` containers, you could simply remove the surrounding comment in this file, then alter `css/style.css` to have only code related to `nav ul`, `footer ul`, `nav ul li`, and `footer ul li`.
+If you would like to continue using the stylesheet to style each page's `<nav>` and `<footer>` containers, you could simply remove the surrounding comment in the code above, then alter `css/style.css` to have only code related to `nav ul`, `footer ul`, `nav ul li`, and `footer ul li`.
 To do this quickly, just replace all of that file with:
 ```css
 nav ul, footer ul {
     padding: 0px;